vivitruong/craftyHub/README.md

 # Crafty Hub

-This is an etsy clone
+This is an etsy clone that build off Python, React, Redux, and Progres

-## Getting started
+## Tools and Features
 1. Clone this repository (only this branch)

 2. Install dependencies